 NIH Librarians will conduct a thorough search that can include specialty databases not publicly available.
-Animal welfare, chemical structure, systematic reviews, and protocol support are a few of the specialized searches you may request.
-Any costs associated with pay-per-use databases will be charged back to the customer.
+Animal welfare, systematic reviews, and protocol support are a few of the specialized searches you may request.

 NIH Library Informationists and Librarians regularly serve as part of systematic review teams.
 NIH Library Informationists and Librarians are skilled at:

 - Conducting the literature searches

 - Writing the methodology section of the review and reporting results according to PRISMA guidelines or other appropriate standards, and

 - Editing the manuscript to conform to the requirements of the target journal.

 Additionally, they can aid with other components of a systematic review such as establishing inclusion criteria, selection of software for screening or data extraction, writing and editing of a manuscript and other tasks, as determined by need and staff knowledge.
 A full list of services available is included below.

 These services are provided to NIH and HHS customers by a NIH Library Informationist or Librarian.
 Request a consultation to discuss your systematic review.